nj-vs-vh/tasdmc/README.md

    No automatic building is provided for now, so please keep your builds and `.yaml` config files (see later) in sync manually.
 2. [`sdanalysis`](https://github.com/nj-vs-vh/ta-sdanalysis): must be cloned
-   and built from source following README instructions
+   and built from source following README instructions.
+Make sure that it is also activated (`sdanalysis_env.sh` is sourced) in the same environment `tasdmc` is installed in - README contains specific instructions on how to do it.
 3. `sdgeant.dst`: data file containing pre-computed energy losses inside TA surface detector.
 It is used as a lookup table for detector response calculation to avoid running expensive Geant4 simulations for each MC run.